Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: FLE Model

 \section{FLE Model}

-FLE model (\cite{Franco, Giliberti}) inside the star describes the core as fluid and the crust as elastic having same densities.
-In this section we show how we calculated the displacement field $\textbf{u}$.
-To find this value we assume two stars, one which is rotating at a velocity $\Omega$ and another which is spinning down with some velocity $\Omega$ - d $\Omega$.
+FLE model (\cite{Franco, Giliberti}) inside the star describes the core as fluid and the crust as elastic, having the same densities.
+This section shows how we calculated the displacement field $\textbf{u}$.
+With time, due to accretion, there is a difference in the rotational velocity of the fluid core and the outer elastic but brittle envelope.
+To consider this, we assume two stars: one with rotational velocity $\Omega$ (the outer envelope) and another with rotational velocity $\Omega$ - d $\Omega$ (the inner fluid core).
 The net displacement between the two configurations can then be approximated as :

 This gives the value of \textbf{u} as: